scizen9/SEDM-Docs/source/Efficiency.rst

 Efficiency Trend
 ----------------

-As stated above, the quality of the night can only reduce the efficiency measurement due to atmospheric extinction (clouds).
-The best way to mitigate this is to look at the trend over time.
+As stated above, the quality of the night most typically reduces the efficiency measurement due to atmospheric extinction (clouds), but can also increase the efficiency if there is a high background (moon).
+The best way to mitigate these effects is to look at the trend over time.
 Below is a figure that shows the efficiency in wavlength bins over the course of the last 700 days.
 This was calculated using the functional form for the wavelengths and will need to be re-calculated with the average fiducial wavelength scale.

 .. _fig-eff_trend: